Why Pearl Harbor Didn’t Succeed

 March 18, 2017

-Believe it or not, it can quite reasonably be argued that Japan did not achieve a complete victory during the attack on Pearl Harbor.
-Considering what the intention was and what the long-term outcome wound up being, though the United States can’t be called a victor, neither, really, can Japan’s forces.
+Strange as it may sound, it can quite reasonably be argued that Japan did not achieve a complete victory during the attack on Pearl Harbor.
+Considering what the intention was and what the long-term outcome wound up being, though the United States can’t be called a victor, neither can Japan’s forces.
+Simply stated, Pearl Harbor didn’t succeed in meeting Japan’s objectives.

 What’s surprising, when you consider how Japan missed an incredible opportunity to really cripple the US Navy, is the number of advantages in their favor.